kiribiti/kinfolk/CHANNELS.md

 ## Overview

-Kinfolk uses a channel-based content distribution system where users can organize their posts into distinct channels.
+Kinfolk uses a channel-based content distribution system where users can organize their stories into distinct channels.
 Each user gets one primary channel automatically, with the ability to create up to two additional channels (3 total).

 **Multi-Platform Architecture**: Kinfolk operates as a multi-platform system where channels are scoped to specific platforms.
 Each channel belongs to both a user and a platform, enabling isolated communities and content spaces within the broader kinfolk ecosystem.